 And learning how to use these tools can take some effort – especially if you’re not going to be a regular user.

-Have you ever tried to log-in to a new tool or portal e.g., Salesforce, to find some information?
-It takes time to learn to find what you want (or pulling in favours from an expert).
+Have you ever tried to log in to a new tool or portal e.g., Salesforce, to find some information?
+It takes time to learn to find what you want (or pulling in favors from an expert).
 Then, if it’s a couple of months later when you need to do it again, you have to go through the whole frustrating process one more time.

 The main culprits – tools for communication

 As we have seen, product managers operate across many business areas, with stakeholders across the organization.
 Often, each team will have their preferred method of communication or channel to monitor for feedback and questions.

 Overload isn’t just limited to product management; more widely, the nature of business communication is changing.
 Whereas, years ago, the primary method of communication would be a call or a face-to-face meeting; our ‘always online’ culture has led to a rise in so-called ‘reactive comms’.

 If you are giving feedback by a call or face-to-face, you will often prepare what you are going to talk about in advance.
 You will be mindful of the time it takes out of your day to take part in such a call, so you plan your thoughts to make effective use of that time.
 Any potential misunderstandings can also be ironed out through the course of the conversation.

 However, now that it takes just a few seconds to fire-off thoughts in a Slack message, it can be easy to go with our initial reaction to something and hit send.
 This often results in a long series of back-and-forth messages, which ends up taking longer than a five-minute conversation on the same topic.

 Reactive comms have created behaviors that remove the ‘self-editing process’ that would typically take place before a meeting or a call.
 There is little time for reflection.
 They have also become a crutch if we need a question answered.
 Rather than try and find out the answer, or wait until the next meeting with the appropriate person, the natural reaction is to send the person a message immediately.